-- The CLSA is enrolling people to take part in the study from 2011-2014. - When the CLSA stops collecting new information from people, your contact information (name, address, phone number) will be destroyed. - Information will be collected from you over the next 20 years. - Data will be kept and used for research for another 25 years.
-Data may be destroyed after this time based on the advice of an ethics board. - The CLSA is designed to exist until 2059.
+- The CLSA will be enrolling people to take part in the study from 2011-2014. - When the CLSA stops collecting new information from people, your contact information (name, address, phone number) will be destroyed. - Information will be collected from you over the next 20 years. - Data and samples will be kept and used for research for another 25 years.
+They may be destroyed after this time based on the advice of an ethics board. - The CLSA is designed to exist until 2059.